Kamran-Afzali/Kamran-Afzali.github.io/_posts/desindetification.md

 ```

 ### Package ‘anonymizer’
-Package ‘anonymizer’ uses a mix of methods to replace PII with a random unique identifier (Hendricks, 2015).
+Package ‘anonymizer’ proposes several options for replacing PIIs with a random unique identifier (Hendricks, 2015).
 The package can be installed from CRAN or from GitHub depending on your version of R.

 ```r
 ashley_madison[] <- lapply(ashley_madison, anonymize, .algo = "crc32")